briankoser/sfc-listeners-guide/episodes/0164-man-of-steel-sequel-confirmed-and-other-news.md

   - Marriage advice for Matt
   - "Injustice: Gods Among Us review"
 odd_opening: Matt opens with an odd cadence.
+stan_lee:
+  - Stan Lee is launching a cologne that smells like him

 last_listen: 2019-01-02
 recommendation: no